 Baking Tips

-Flour: Many factors can impact how much flour you need for the yeasted dough.
-You may need more or less flour than what is mentioned in the recipe.
+Flour: Several factors can affect the amount of flour needed for the yeasted dough.
+You may need more or less flour than the recipe specifies.
 It is best to judge when to stop adding flour by looking at and feeling the dough.
 I measured the flour with the kitchen scale and will make the same suggestion.
-But to ensure you do not add more flour, add the flour gradually until you get a wet, sticky dough.
+However, to avoid adding too much flour, add it gradually until you achieve a wet, sticky dough.

 No-Knead Dough: There is no need to knead the dough.
-Mix the flour and yeast mixture using a wooden spoon or spatula until everything is combined.
+Mix the flour and yeast with a wooden spoon or spatula until well combined.
 The dough will be rough, wet, and sticky.
 When it rises, it will be bubbly and wobbly like jelly.

-Rising Time: The rising time may vary depending on the warmness of the kitchen.
-The dough will be doubled or more than doubled within 1-3 hours.
-In summer, my dough rises more than double in size within an hour.
+Rising Time: The rising time may vary depending on the warmth of the kitchen.
+The dough will double or more within 1-3 hours.
+In summer, my dough rises more than twice its size in an hour.
 So, keep an eye on the dough, and if you do not see it rise, keep it in a warm place.

 Yeast: You do not need to proof the yeast if you use instant or rapid-rise yeast.
 Instead, mix all the dry ingredients and add warm water to make the dough.
 However, it is always best to proof the yeast when using active dry yeast.

 Dutch Oven: I bake the bread in a cast-iron casserole pot.
-You can use a Dutch oven, a casserole pot, or any cast-iron pot that is irresistible to high oven temperatures.
+You can use a Dutch oven, a casserole pot, or any cast-iron pot that is resistant to high oven temperatures.

 FAQ For Artisan Bread